ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

 In the centralized model, CS-IDs with metrics can be distributed from the C-SMA to a centralized control plane, for instance, a standalone C-PS.

-In the hybrid model, the metrics can be distributed to C-PSes in combination of distributed and centralized ways.
+In the hybrid model, the metrics can be distributed to C-PSes in a combination of distributed and centralized ways.
 The specific combination of metric distribution is an implementation choice, which is determined by the requirements of specific services.

 The Computing metrics include computing-related metrics and potentially other service-specific metrics like the number of end-users who access the service contact instance at any given time, etc.